The ultimate NC500 itinerary

 Miles: 88

-Pull up a pew at a pub in Ullapool next – preferably on the seafront so you can look over the water as you eat a locally sourced lunch.
-Then keep on going to Loch Assynt, a lake dramatically framed by the heights of Canisp, Quinag and Beinn Uidhe, to wander around the waterside remains of Ardvreck Castle.
+Pull up a pew at a seafront café in Ullapool next for a freshly landed seafood snack at lunchtime.
+Then keep on going through the wild countryside of Knockan Crag National Nature Reserve to Loch Assynt, dramatically framed by the peaks of Canisp, Quinag and Beinn Uidhe, to wander around the waterside remains of medieval Ardvreck Castle.

-The cute fishing hamlet of Kylesku is your final destination for the day.
-Eat a seafood supper at the much-recommended Kylesku Hotel, then retreat to a campsite among rugged scenery to sip malt whisky next to a blazing campfire.
+The remote fishing hamlet of Kylesku is your final destination for the day.
+Eat supper at the much-recommended Kylesku Hotel on the banks of Loch Glendhu, then retreat to a campsite among rugged scenery to sip malt whisky next to a blazing campfire.

 Day 4: Kylesku to Durness